 What is the rule of law?

-Legal certainty requires that all laws enacted and passed in the United Kingdom be applied in a precise and predictable manner.
-This means that when legislation is passed to convey a particular aim that this aim is carried out within the law, legal certainty should always show that if a person is charged with an offence then the prosecution must show that that person has breached the law in a distinct way in order for that person to be fined or sent to prison.
+The principle of legal certainty means that all laws enacted in the UK must be applied in a precise and predictable manner.
+This means when legislation is passed to convey a particular purpose, this purpose is carried out within the law.
+Everyone must be able to have their conduct regulated in a manner that is certain.

-The Rule of Law states that every case which is alike should be treated the same, i.e. Precedent in the Law.
-Each citizen has the right to be protected from unjust discrimination from the state, the state cannot say that one person is below or above another in law and therefore every person is entitled to protection and liberty.
+The rule of law requires that every case which is alike should be treated the same.
+Each citizen has the right to be protected from unjust discrimination from the state: the state cannot say that one person is below or above another in law, regardless of their rank or status.
 The law also states that a person cannot be treated unfairly by the state due to their ethnic, sexual or religious views.
-A.V Dicey believed that equality before the law was extremely important insofar as he believed that officials should be dealt with by the same court as the ordinary citizen as this showed the general masses that the government was not being unjustly lenient on an Official.

-The Rule of Law also says that all laws enacted and passed must be published for each citizen to see, each citizen must be able to access this information.
-It also states that laws which are written down must also be legible to ensure clarity and thus prevent unfair discrimination and enforcement.
-It also states that law must be able to be understood and that the terminology must not be to unidentifiable that a person cannot understand it nor should legislation be too ambiguous that the reason for its enactment be lost.
+All laws and procedures must be freely available to each citizen, and laws which are written down must also be legible to ensure clarity, and prevent unfair discrimination and enforcement.
+The rule of law also means that the law must be understandable, and the terminology must not be such that a person cannot understand it; nor should legislation be too ambiguous that the reason for its enactment be lost.